Edge-Center/terraform-provider-edgecenter/docs/data-sources/lb_l7policy.md

 - `redirect_pool_id` (String) Requests matching this policy will be redirected to the pool with this ID.
 Only valid if the action is REDIRECT_TO_POOL
 - `redirect_prefix` (String) Requests matching this policy will be redirected to this Prefix URL.
 Only valid if the action is REDIRECT_PREFIX
 - `redirect_url` (String) Requests matching this policy will be redirected to this URL.
 Only valid if the action is REDIRECT_TO_URL
+- `rules` (Set of String) A set of l7rule uuids assigned to this l7policy
-- `tags` (List of String) A list of simple strings assigned to the resource
+- `tags` (Set of String) A list of simple strings assigned to the resource
 - `updated_at` (String) The datetime when the L7 policy was last updated